dmorrill10/acpc_poker_gui_client/README.md

 then, in the project's root directory, run

     bundle install
-    rake install
+    bundle exec rake install

-This should install most of the application's dependencies, except [<em>Apache</em>][Apache homepage], including gems and [<em>Beanstalkd</em>][Beanstalkd homepage], and will complete the MongoDB setup.
+This should install most of the application's dependencies, except [<em>Apache</em>][Apache homepage], including gems, and will complete the MongoDB setup.

 Non-gem dependencies
 ---------------------------
-The [<em>Beanstalkd background process server</em>][Beanstalkd homepage] is used to host background processes.
-Background processes are required so that game state can persist beyond a single HTTP request.

 [<em>MongoDB</em>][MongoDB homepage] is used as the database back-end.

 Web server
 --------------
 ### Development mode
-A Thin server installed via gem serves the application locally in development mode.
+A `WEBrick` server packaged with `rails` serves the application locally in development mode.

 ### Production mode
 An [<em>Apache server</em>][Apache homepage] hosts the application proper in production mode.
 This is currently done with Apache-Rails integration through [<em>Phusion Passenger</em>][Phusion Passenger homepage].
 As [Apache][Apache homepage] is only used in production, it is not required to deploy this application on a local development server.

 Deployment
 ------------

+### Simple start
+For convenience, there are two `rake` tasks that combine the two operations described below that are needed to start the app for different environments.

-### Development mode
+#### Development mode
-Deploying the application in development mode on a Thin server is simply a matter of running
+Deploying the application in development mode on a `WEBrick` server is simply a matter of running

-    rake start_dev_server
-in the project's root directory.
+    bundle exec rake start_dev_server in the project's root directory.

-### Production mode
+#### Production mode
 Similarly, to deploy in production mode (given that [<em>Apache</em>][Apache homepage] and [<em>Phusion Passenger</em>][Phusion Passenger homepage] are properly configured), run:

-    rake start_prod_server
+    bundle exec rake start_prod_server

+### More details
+For the app to be deployed properly, three servers must be started:
+1. The *MongoDB* database server `mongod`
+2. The custom `em-websocket` server `lib/background/worker.rb`.
+This is a fairly simple Ruby script that listens for websocket connections from the app (all other foreign connection attempts are closed upon connection) and manages background processes necessary to play matches, such as `dealer`, opponent agent, and user proxy (which is an agent that connects to the dealer on the user's behalf and takes actions according to the user's directions from the app) instances.
+3. A web server for Rails (see **Web server**).

+The `god` script `config/god.rb` will start both `mongod` and `lib/background/worker.rb`.
+To run this, use the command (the `-l <log file>` logging option is optional but recommended)

+    bundle exec god -c config/god.rb` -l log/god.log

+After `god` is running, all that's left is to run a web server.

 Updates
 ---------
 Updating this application can be done by running

-    rake update
+    bundle exec rake update
 in the project's root directory, which will pull the newest down code from the [repository][ACPC Poker GUI Client GitHub] and install any missing gems.

 These tasks can be done separately too (as can all rake tasks, see Rakefile for more details), with [Git][Git homepage] and [Bundler][Bundler homepage] commands.